Ada 2012

 There are a number of enhancements that contribute to expressiveness and readability: conditional expressions, case expressions, more powerful membership tests, and quantified expressions.
 A new iterator form over containers will make them much easier to use.
 Most of these are syntactic enhancements whose semantics is intuitive and fit well in Ada.
 Several of these are intended to simplify the expression of complex expressions that are likely to appear in pre- and postconditions and in type invariants.

-One addition in this category has a larger conceptual import because it reverses an early design decision that had been controversial ever since Ada 83: functions will now have in and in out formal parameters.
+One addition in this category has a larger conceptual import because it reverses an early design decision that had been controversial ever since Ada 83: functions will now have out and in out formal parameters.

-Some enhancements concern visibility : more powerful use clauses, and additional uses of incomplete types that simplify the construction of nested containers.
+Some enhancements concern visibility: more powerful use clauses, and additional uses of incomplete types that simplify the construction of nested containers.

-There are a number of enhancements in the area of concurrency, some of which address the multi core revolution.
+There are a number of enhancements in the area of concurrency, some of which address the multi-core revolution.

+These are the original design documents for each change to the language.
 Each one of the enhancements mentioned above corresponds to one or more Ada Issues (AIs).
-For further details,Please refer to the database at the Ada Information Clearinghouse (see http://www.ada-auth.org/AI05-SUMMARY.HTML where the interested reader will find up-to-date descriptions and a full list of Amendment AIs, along with their status, motivation and ongoing discussions).
+For further details, please refer to the database at the Ada Information Clearinghouse (see http://www.ada-auth.org/AI05-SUMMARY.HTML where the interested reader will find up-to-date descriptions and a full list of Amendment AIs, along with their status, motivation and ongoing discussions).

 Share and Enjoy: